cheesypoofs/foundation-5-coda-2-clips/README.md

 fdrow - Creates a new div element with class of row

-fdcolumn - Creates a new div element with all column classes
+fdcolumn - Creates a new div element with large, medium and small column classes

 fdgrid - Creates a new block grid element